ESSENTIALS OF DIAGNOSIS

 The absence of signs and symptoms, combined with a lack of sensitive and specific diagnostic tests, makes estimation of the prevalence of NAFLD difficult.
 Elevated liver enzymes are not sensitive for detecting NAFLD and there is no current consensus that histopathology is a gold standard for diagnosis.
 Although likely an underestimate for these reasons, the prevalence of NAFLD in the United States is considered to be in the range between 11% and 46% of the general population.
 The prevalence of NASH is significantly lower, in the range of 5–8%.
 As a result, the prevalences of NAFLD and NASH easily exceed chronic hepatitis C virus (HCV) infection, which afflicts 1.8% of the US population.
 A common polymorphism in the gene encoding patatin-like phospholipase-3 (PNPLA3) (synonym adiponutrin) is strongly associated with NAFLD (in some racial and ethnic groups) as well as histopathologic severity.

 Population-based studies reveal that NAFLD is more common in men than women.
 It is more common in Hispanics compared with whites; and, more common in whites than blacks.
-It is assumed that the prevalence of NAFLD will increase over time in ...
+It is assumed that the prevalence of NAFLD will increase ...